-Earlier in 2021, we asked for your feedback on plans for a $1.5 million active hub in Wallsend.
+In February 2021, we asked for your feedback on plans for a $1.5 million active hub in Wallsend.
 Overall, the feedback received was positive, with the community welcoming the exciting addition to Wallsend.

-Work on Wallsend Active Hub will commence in August 2021.
+Work on Wallsend Active Hub commenced in August 2021.
 It features an expanded playspace, pump track for bikes, scooters and skateboards, multi-sport courts, rebound wall, climbing wall and fitness stations as shown in the original concept design.
 Additional shade shelters have been included in the final design in response to community feedback.

 The construction of Wallsend Active Hub is supported by a $500,000 grant from the NSW Government’s Resources for Regions fund.
 Find out more about the project by clicking here.

 City of Newcastle acknowledges that we operate on the grounds of the traditional country of the Traditional Custodians.

 We recognise and respect their cultural heritage, beliefs and continuing relationship with the land, and that they are the proud survivors of more than two hundred years of dispossession.

 CN reiterates its commitment to address disadvantages and attain justice for Aboriginal and Torres Strait Islander peoples of this community.

 City of Newcastle (CN) has an obligation to protect the privacy of site users.
 This statement describes what information is collected, and why it is collected.

 We are committed to protecting your personal information.
 This Statement outlines our practices relating to personal information obtained through access to our website.
 This statement is provided in accordance with the 'Guidelines for Government Websites' issued by the Australian Privacy Commissioner.